DexSinis/NSXcode/Pods/YYKit/README.md

 About
 ==============
 I want to use the APIs as if it was provided by system, so I don't add prefix in these categories.
-You should try the projects above first.
+You should try the sub-projects above first.

 License
 ==============
-YYModel is provided under the MIT license.
+YYKit is provided under the MIT license.
 See LICENSE file for details.

 <br/>